slayneth/sum-of-digits-leo/README.md

-# Sum of Digits Program for Aleo 🧮
+# Sum of Digits Program for Aleo 🧮 ( Discord: valeracryptoshark )

 Welcome to the "Sum of Digits" program, a simple yet powerful Leo application designed for the Aleo blockchain.
 This program provides a fundamental operation that serves as a building block for various cryptographic applications within the Aleo ecosystem.